nickelpro/vito.nyc/content/posts/on-programming/index.md

 of art might find the style and tastes of a layman to be _bad_ or _simple_ but the layman still **has** tastes.
-A newcomer to computer programming lacks even these foundational elements, because to have taste they would have to know what the hell they're looking at.
+A newcomer to computer programming lacks even these foundational elements, because to have taste they would have to know what the hell it is they're looking at.

 ## How to Learn Programming

 Despite all that whinging, I don't believe learning to program is any sort of herculean feat.
 I just wouldn't advise ever reading a programming textbook cover to cover.
-The goals of the beginner programmer should always be practical, useful programs.
+The goal of the beginner programmer should always be the development of practical, useful programs.
 These programs will rarely accomplish what they were originally planned to do, but in the process of failing beginners will place the cornerstones of intuition necessary to succeed.

 A carpentry apprentice doesn't aimlessly cut wood, he purposefully attempts to build furniture and learns in the process of failure.
-My only piece of practical advice in this entire post is that video games are great pieces of software to fail at building, because at least you have some fun along the way.
+My only piece of practical advice in this entire post is that video games are great pieces of software to fail at building, because they cover a wide swath of programming challenges and you get to have some fun along the way.

-{{% img src="carpentry" %}}
+{{< img src="carpentry" >}}
 Build crappy cutting boards _with a purpose_
-{{% /img %}}
+{{< /img >}}

 Every question must be relentlessly pursued to ground, assumptions should be constantly challenged.
 Students should never accept "because that's the way it